hyprpurple/JavaDeveloper/README.md

 ### ⚠️️ Disclaimer

 > Welcome to my GitHub repository dedicated to learning Java!
 This is my personal journey to becoming a
 > programmer from scratch.
-In this repository, you will find information in Russian, English, and Romanian
+In this repository, you will find information in Russian and English languages.
-> languages.
-The theoretical content is presented in text format, providing brief explanations of various
+> The theoretical content is presented in text format, providing brief explanations of various
 > principles and includes practical assignments.

 ---